DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Introduction

-To diversify the worldviews GTI models can express, we develop \worldviewer. \worldviewer is an interactive visual tool that exposes the worldview of existing GTI models and provides tools for users to align GTI outputs with their personal worldview.
-Leveraging tools to predict image demographics, \worldviewer exposes the gender, race, and age demographics of GTI-generated images.
+To enable user control of the worldviews reflected in TTI-generated images, we develop \worldviewer. \worldviewer is an interactive visual tool that exposes the worldview of existing TTI models and provides tools for users to align TTI outputs with their values and goals.
+Leveraging tools to predict image demographics, \worldviewer exposes the gender, race, and age demographics of TTI-generated images.
 If the demographics do not align with a user's worldview, \worldviewer provides controls to adjust the generated outputs to meet their expectations.
-In this way, \worldviewer enables analysis of underlying GTI demographics and facilitates a conscious decision about which worldview to apply.

-We demonstrate how \worldviewer encourages users to consider the worldview held by GTI models via an evaluative use study and three representative case studies.
-Through a think-aloud study with 13 GTI users in machine learning, consulting, and art (\cref{sec: userstudy}), we find that \worldviewer shifts the process of worldview choice from under-the-hood decisions to a conscious end-user decision.
-Furthermore, we provide three case studies (\cref{sec:casestudy-section}) that demonstrate \worldviewer's applicability to common GTI tasks, including improving the representation of minorities, generating more inclusive representations, and exploring alternate representations of community.
-These results illustrate how \worldviewer allows users to represent their varied viewpoints about what GTI outputs are fair and, in doing so, challenges current notions of fairness that assume a universal worldview.
+In this way, \worldviewer enables analysis of underlying TTI demographics and encourages users to make a conscious decision about which worldview to apply.
+We demonstrate how \worldviewer encourages users to consider the worldview represented by TTI models via an evaluative user study and two case studies of common image generation tasks.
+Through a think-aloud study with 18 users (\cref{sec: userstudy}) with diverse worldviews spanning varied job titles, unique cultures, and race, age, and gender categories, we find that \worldviewer shifts the process of worldview choice from under-the-hood decisions to a conscious end-user decision.
+Furthermore, through case studies (\cref{sec:casestudy-section}) we demonstrate \worldviewer's applicability to common TTI tasks, including generating more inclusive representations and exploring alternate representations of community.
+These results illustrate that \worldviewer represents meaningful progress towards user awareness and control over the values and identities output by AI models.